 keywords associated with rotations in the ADM (see 4.8.2); and

-keywords associated with user-defined parameters in the ODM (see 4.13).
+keywords associated with user-defined parameters in some of the documents (see 4.10).

 In the first two exceptions, the KVN keywords appear as XML attributes rather than as XML elements.
 In the last case, the KVN keywords appear as a combination of XML elements and attributes.
 The details of these special cases are described in section 4 of this document, which contains instructions for coding instantiations of the specific messages.
+The use of <userDefinedParameters> is defined in 4.10.

 An NDM/XML tag shall be all uppercase if it corresponds directly to a KVN keyword in one of the reference documents.